matthambrecht/eaql/docs/eaql/architecture/SCANNING.md

 # Scanning
 ## Preface
 Any programming language you come across starts with "scanning".
-The process of scanning involves taking user provided input (whether it be a code or query) and turning it into, and ensuring it can actually be turned into a format that the interpreter can actually understand.
+The process of scanning involves taking user provided input (whether it be a code or query), and ensuring it can actually be turned into a format that the interpreter can actually understand.

 ## How This Ties to EAQL
 In the case of EAQL, a user may provide a query like: